Biomicroneedling explained: what is it and how does it work?

 How biomicroneedling differs from traditional microneedling

-All three experts agree that while both treatments boost collagen production, the mechanisms and client experience are very different.
+All the experts we spoke to agree that while both treatments boost collagen production, the mechanisms and client experience are very different.

 “Traditional microneedling uses fine, mechanical needles to create controlled micro-injuries on the skin’s surface, which can involve mild discomfort and downtime,” explains Wady.